 Pimobendan has two different methods of improving the heart's function.
 It acts on the heart muscle itself to improve its ability to contract normally.
 This is referred to as an inotropic function.
 It also dilates the blood vessels throughout the rest of the body, which provides less resistance to blood flow and makes it easier for the heart to pump the blood to where it needs to go.

-When Should Pimobendan Be Used for Dogs and Cats?
+When Pimobendan Should Be Used

 Because pimobendan is not currently labeled for use in cats, its use is controversial.
 Some veterinarians have used it successfully.
 However, it is contraindicated in some types of heart disease that are common in cats (such as hypertrophic cardiomyopathy or HCM.)

-Are There Any Times When Pimobendan Should Not Be Used?
+When Pimobendan Should Not Be Used

 Pimobendan should also be used with caution in animals with cardiac arrhythmias, especially if the arrhythmias are not well-controlled.